mSvcBench/muBench/Docs/Manual.md

 To simulate the presence of databases in a µBench microservice application, the ServiceGraphGenerator adds to the dependency graph some database-services that only execute their internal-service.
 The other services select one of these databases as external-service with a configurable probability.

-#### Execution of the ServicGraphGenrator <!-- omit in toc -->
+#### Execution of the ServiceGraphGenerator

-The ServicGraphGenrator takes as input a JSON configuration file (`ServiceGraphParameters.json`) as the following:
+The ServiceGraphGenerator takes as input a JSON configuration file (`ServiceGraphParameters.json`) as the following:

 ```json
 {